Chapter 3. Using Libraries with GCC

 The gcc option

 -Wl is a special option for passing options to the underlying linker.
-Syntax of this option differs from the other gcc options: It is followed by a comma-separated list of linker options, so that the linker options do not get mixed up with space-separated gcc options.
+Syntax of this option differs from the other gcc options.
+The

 The ld linker used by gcc offers the options